-- 3.1 The main responsibilities of the Designated Safeguarding Lead are: - ✓ to be the first point of contact for parents, pupils, teaching and nonteaching staff and external agencies in all matters of child protection; - ✓ to co-ordinate the child protection procedures in the School; - ✓ to have responsibility for online safety within school and have a clear understanding of the filtering and monitoring systems in place and to review these regularly with reference to the DfE filtering and monitoring standards. - √ to maintain an on-going training programme for all School employees; - ✓ to monitor the keeping, confidentiality and storage of records in relation to child protection; and - ✓ to liaise with the Designated Person responsible for Child Protection appointed by Salford Council. - ✓ to oversee and co-ordinate the School's implementation of the Prevent duty (see section 10 below). - ✓ to ensure that the school has the appropriate level of security protection procedures in place to safeguard systems, staff and learners and to review the effectiveness of these procedures periodically - ✓ to ensure that where activities are provided by a 3rd party either to BWS pupils (or are using BWS facilities to provide a service to external pupils) that these organisations have appropriate safeguarding procedures in place and that there are procedures in place to liaise with the school on safeguarding issues. - ✓ to follow all safeguarding procedures, including referring to the LADO, for any allegations pertaining to outside agencies using school facilities - 3.2 The School's DSL for the whole school (including EYFS) is the Head Teacher, Mrs J A T Nairn, who can be contacted in person, by phone (0161 794 1463), or by email (nairni@bwslive.co.uk)
+- 3.1 The main responsibilities of the Designated Safeguarding Lead are: - ✓ to be the first point of contact for parents, pupils, teaching and nonteaching staff and external agencies in all matters of child protection; - \checkmark to co-ordinate the child protection procedures in the School; - ✓ to have responsibility for online safety within school and have a clear understanding of the filtering and monitoring systems in place and to review these regularly with reference to the DfE filtering and monitoring standards. - ✓ to maintain an on-going training programme for all School employees; - ✓ to monitor the keeping, confidentiality and storage of records in relation to child protection; and - ✓ to liaise with the Designated Person responsible for Child Protection appointed by Salford Council. - ✓ keep concerns and referrals in a separate CP file for each child and include a summary, actions and resolutions, decisions reached and rationale and outcome. - ✓ to oversee and co-ordinate the School's implementation of the Prevent duty (see section 10 below). - ✓ to ensure that the school has the appropriate level of security protection procedures in place to safeguard systems, staff and learners and to review the effectiveness of these procedures periodically - ✓ to ensure that where activities are provided by a 3rd party either to BWS pupils (or are using BWS facilities to provide a service to external pupils) that these organisations have appropriate safeguarding procedures in place and that there are procedures in place to liaise with the school on safeguarding issues. - ✓ to follow all safeguarding procedures, including referring to the LADO, for any allegations pertaining to outside agencies using school facilities - 3.2 The School's DSL for the whole school (including EYFS) is the Head Teacher, Mrs J A T Nairn, who can be contacted in person, by phone (0161 794 1463), or by email (nairnj@bwslive.co.uk)